 Gender Identity describes where one falls on the scale between masculine and feminine.
 This, of course, is also context dependent.
 For example, when one is in the woods, at home with one’s family, or being chewed out by the boss.

-Gender Identity is not just how one feels or things of oneself, but also how one act’s, how one uses one’s voice, and how one wishes to be treated.
+Gender Identity is not just how one feels or thinks of oneself, but also how one acts, how one uses one’s voice, and how one wishes to be treated.
 Often, a male character may have gentle feelings but cover them up by overly masculine mannerisms.
 Or, a female character may be “all-business” in the workplace out of necessity, but wishes someone would treat her with softness and kindness.

 Actually, Gender Identity is made up of how one acts or wishes to act, and how one is treated or wishes to be treated.
 How many times have we seen a character who is forced by others to play a role that is in conflict with his or her internal gender self-image?
-Gender Identity is where one can explore the greatest nuance in creating non-stereotypical characters.
+Gender Identity is where a writer can explore the greatest nuance in creating non-stereotypical characters.

 Finally, Mental Sex describes where one falls on the scale from practical, binary, linear, logistic, goal-oriented thinking to passionate, flexible, emotional, process-oriented thinking.
 In fact, every human being engages in ALL of these approaches to life, just at different times and in different ways.